jecalderon/MC777Scattering/README.md

  *

- *  Modified by Jose E. Calderon University of Puerto Rico for a solution in VS C++ 2017 Debugged by additional collaborator, Oghenefejiro Theodore Abohweyere of Durham College, Canada. email: oghenefejiro.abohweyere@dcmail.ca, rulecoconuts@gmail.com
+ *  Modified by Jose E. Calderon University of Puerto Rico for a solution in VS C++ 2017.
+ *Debugged by additional collaborator, Oghenefejiro Theodore Abohweyere of Durham College, Canada. email: oghenefejiro.abohweyere@dcmail.ca, rulecoconuts@gmail.com

  **********/